+Hello friends!
 When was the last time you created a project about you and your girlfriends and/or sisters?
-It had been a while for me, so I decided to use one of my favorite Doodlebug collections to make one.
-Cream & Sugar was perfect for my mini because I love the colors and nothing in my world happens before I have coffee, so .....
+It's been a while for me, so I decided to make a mini using one of my favorite Doodlebug collections, Cream & Sugar.
+I love the colors and honestly, nothing in my world happens before I have my coffee!

-This is Lori... my son is married to her daughter and we are "co-grandmas".
+The first page is my friend Lori.
+My son is married to her daughter and we are "co-grandmas".
 We both take care of our little princess and are super close.
 This picture was taken on one of our "Grandparents Weekend Away" trips.
 By the way, how cute are those Doodlebug coffee mugs?!

 The little journaling spot at the top of the page was cut from a sheet in the 6x6 paper pad.
 I always get 12x12 and 6x6 papers ... both sizes come in handy for any project.

 This is my sister, Kim.
 People say we look alike but we don't see it. :) She doesn't drink coffee but is absolutely my best friend in the entire world so she had to be in my book, coffee or no coffee.
 She does love desserts so the odds & ends on this page were perfect.
 This pic was taken at my son's wedding.
 I couldn't have handled that big event without her.

 After I designed each page, I punched a hole in the top corner and added some chunky twine (which, by the way, is another thing I can't live without), lol!